dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3220: Information blending may blur truth and fiction lines.
+### T3220: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|